minigans/api-infra-service/README.md

 groups, and permissions are granted at the group level.

-A `KongConsumer` custom resource is set up for each user with the `basic-auth` and `acl` credentials giving them authentication credentials and memberships to groups.
+A `KongConsumer` custom resource is set up for each user with the `basic-auth` and `acl` credentials giving them authentication credentials and memberships to groups, respectively.
 The `acl` `KongPlugin` resource configures an allow-list of groups.
 Finally, the ingress is configured with the auth/acl plugins to apply using the `konghq.com/plugins` annotation.
 In the example, only admin users are allowed to send POST requests to the service, but both admin and non-admin users are allowed to send GET requests.

 Reference: https://docs.konghq.com/kubernetes-ingress-controller/latest/guides/configure-acl-plugin